Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. Write a script that duplicates the last line of the file
 11. Write a script that deletes all the regular files
 12. Write a script that counts the number of directories and sub-directories in the current directory.
+13. Create a script that displays the 10 newest files in the current directory.